Fractional PM

 Hiring a Project Manager makes sense when:

-• ·You have ongoing, well-defined projects
+• ·You have ongoing, well-defined projects that need consistent oversight

-• ·Your organisation already has structured processes
+• ·Your organisation already has structured processes that work

-• ·You need someone to manage daily execution
+• ·You need someone to manage daily execution and coordinate teams

 When Should You Hire a Project Management Consultant?